Learn to Live a Supernatural Lifestyle

-Pay $200 USD per quarter ($800 USD / year) or pay a reduced tuition of $700 USD at the beginning of the year.
+Pay $200 USD per quarter or pay a reduced tuition of $700 USD at the beginning of the year.

 Students enroll and pay tuition for one year at a time.
-Classes usually start mid-September and run through May.
-Official dates and class times vary per campus.
+Classes start September 11, 2023 and run through May 2024 .
+The Kingston Campus meets on Monday evenings from 6:15 pm to 9:30 pm.
 Upon completion of the 2nd Year School of Ministry, students receive a graduation certificate.

-Tuition includes Free Admission to the annual Encounter Conference (in-person or online ticket).
+Tuition includes Half Price Admission to the annual Encounter Conference (in-person or online ticket).

 Students will receive a binder for the year that they are encouraged to bring each week and store their weekly student handouts, supplemental reading, and homework assignments.
 Some students opt to bring a laptop to take down notes, but many do not.
 We encourage you to purchase a journal on your own for class use.
 Once onsite students receive their badges, it is required that this is worn at each class and any ministry opportunities they participate in